GlobalGovernanceFramework/governance-framework-site/src/lib/content/frameworks/en/implementation/religious-and-spiritual-dialogue-governance/tools/policy/cross-tradition-values-mapping-tool.md

   - Facilitate mapping in breakout groups or virtual rooms, using tools like Miro or physical flipcharts, ensuring equitable participation.
   - Example: In a Latin American dialogue, use a virtual mind map to connect Indigenous reciprocity and Catholic solidarity.

-### Step 4: Validation and Application Phase
+### Step 4: Validation and Application Phase (planned tools)
 - **Validate with Participants**:
   - Share the values map and synthesized principles with participants for feedback, ensuring accuracy and cultural respect.
-  - Use the [Digital Feedback Dashboard](/frameworks/tools/spiritual/digital-feedback-dashboard-en.pdf) to collect input, asking: “Do these values reflect your tradition?” or “What needs refinement?”
+  - Use the [Digital Feedback Dashboard](/frameworks/tools/religious-and-spiritual-dialogue-governance/digital-feedback-dashboard-en.pdf) to collect input, asking: “Do these values reflect your tradition?” or “What needs refinement?”
   - Example: In an African dialogue, seek Akan elder approval for mapping ubuntu as a shared value.
 - **Apply to Dialogue Outcomes**:
-  - Integrate synthesized values into deliverables like the [Ethics Charter Template](/frameworks/tools/spiritual/ethics-charter-template-en.pdf) or [Policy Translation Guide](/frameworks/tools/spiritual/policy-translation-guide-en.pdf).
+  - Integrate synthesized values into deliverables like the [Ethics Charter Template](/frameworks/tools/religious-and-spiritual-dialogue-governance/ethics-charter-template-en.pdf) or [Policy Translation Guide](/frameworks/tools/religious-and-spiritual-dialogue-governance/policy-translation-guide-en.pdf).
   - Example: In a Pacific Islands dialogue, use the shared value of stewardship to draft a coastal conservation charter.
 - **Address Disagreements**:
-  - Manage tensions over value interpretation using the [Conflict De-escalation Protocols](/frameworks/tools/spiritual/conflict-de-escalation-protocols-en.pdf), prioritizing trauma sensitivity.
+  - Manage tensions over value interpretation using the [Conflict De-escalation Protocols](/frameworks/tools/religious-and-spiritual-dialogue-governance/conflict-de-escalation-protocols-en.pdf), prioritizing trauma sensitivity.
   - Example: In a Middle Eastern dialogue, mediate a Christian-Muslim dispute over “mercy” framing with neutral facilitation.
 - **Document and Share**:
-  - Record the final values map and synthesis in the [Multimedia Resource Library](/frameworks/tools/spiritual/multimedia-resource-library), ensuring consent and accessibility.
+  - Record the final values map and synthesis in the [Multimedia Resource Library](/frameworks/tools/religious-and-spiritual-dialogue-governance/multimedia-resource-library), ensuring consent and accessibility.
   - Example: Share an anonymized Pacific Islands values map as a case study for other regions.
 - **Report to Stakeholders**:
-  - Submit a summary to the Regional Hub or GCRSD, detailing the mapping process and outcomes, per the [Representation Metrics Dashboard](/frameworks/tools/spiritual/representation-metrics-dashboard-en.pdf).
+  - Submit a summary to the Regional Hub or GCRSD, detailing the mapping process and outcomes, per the [Representation Metrics Dashboard](/frameworks/tools/religious-and-spiritual-dialogue-governance/representation-metrics-dashboard-en.pdf).
   - Example: Report how a South Asian dialogue’s values map informed a water conservation policy.

 ### Step 5: Continuous Improvement